skraft9/pfsense-security-research/README.md

 **Create group and assign privilege `WebCfg - Diagnostics: Command`:**
 ![Screenshot 2025-06-27 133201](https://github.com/user-attachments/assets/b1063a5c-442a-4628-ac94-e0fa5d6f10c4)

-> I acknowledge the built-in security warning in the pfSense UI related to the `WebCfg - Diagnostics: Command` permission.
+> I appreciate the built-in security warning related to assigning the `WebCfg - Diagnostics: Command` privilege.
 However, this disclaimer does not constitute as proper access control.
 >
-> The existence of a warning does not justify a design that equates a single web permission with unrestricted system-level file access.
+> The existence of a warning does not justify a design that equates a single permission with unrestricted system-level file access.

 **Assign group to `dev` user:**
 ![Screenshot 2025-06-27 133218](https://github.com/user-attachments/assets/7224934e-ae31-4aa1-b879-b4f1aee7e00c)